rlmv/doc-trips/DESIGN.md

     - landing page w/ table of all trip templates and existence on section. links to scheduled trips.
     - trip templates. "uninstantiated trips".
     - trip types. used in trip templates, and to display on leader and trippee applications.
-    - campsites. used in trip templates. contains table of capacities/max outs. for any given day.
+    - campsites. used in trip templates. should indicate whether more than one trip is scheduled for the same campsite.
+Scheduling a campsite which another trip is using should give an error.
     - about numbering page.

 * transportation